Ko Pha-ngan: Transport

-Visitors can reach the island by commercial boats from the mainland from three ports in Samui, three ports in Surat Thani and one in Chumphon.

-The main boat transport companies are Seatran Discovery, Lomprayah, Raja Ferry, Hadrin Queen, Nighboat and Songserm.

-There is an option to reach Ko Pha-ngan by car ferry from Ko Samui (Raja Ferry Port, which is 9 km from Ko Pha-ngan) and from Donsak on the mainland.
+There used to be an option to reach Ko Pha-ngan by car ferry from Ko Samui (Raja Ferry Port, which is 9 km from Ko Pha-ngan) and from Donsak on the mainland.

-Since 2012 Kannithi Aviation (Kan Air) has attempted to construct an airport on the island.
-Kan Air has spent some 500 million baht to acquire about 32 ha of land to build a passenger terminal capable of handling 1,000 passengers a day and a 1095 m runway to accommodate turboprop aircraft such as Kan Air's ATR 72-600 series.
-The project, originally estimated at 900 million baht—now estimated to cost two billion baht—has faced inflated costs, delays resulting from the yet-to-be-issued environmental impact assessment and other complications, which pushed back initial plans to open in 2014.
-Kan Air's president claimed the airport would be open by the end of 2017.
+Since 2012 Kannithi Aviation (Kan Air) has attempted to construct Ko Pha-ngan Airport on the island.
+Kan Air has spent 500 million baht to acquire about 32 ha of land to build a passenger terminal capable of handling 1,000 passengers a day and a 1095 m runway to accommodate turboprop aircraft such as Kan Air's ATR 72-600 series.
+The project, originally estimated at 900 million baht, now estimated to cost two billion baht, has faced inflated costs, delays resulting from the yet-to-be-issued environmental impact assessment, and other complications, which pushed back initial plans to open in 2014.

 Administration

 Central administration

 Ko Pha-ngan together with Ko Tao and a few minor islands forms the district (amphoe) Ko Pha-ngan (148 km2).
 The district is divided into three subdistricts (tambons), which are further subdivided into 17 administrative villages (mubans).